zecure/shadowd.zecure.org/content/overview/introduction.md

 Shadow Daemon is closer to the application than most other web application firewalls.
 It receives exactly the same input that the web application receives and thus it is almost impossible to bypass the detection by obfuscating the attack.
-Despite its closeness the complex parts still are separated from the web application to guarantee a certain standard of security:
+Despite its closeness the complex parts are separated from the web application to guarantee a certain standard of security:

- * Analysis and storage of requests with *shadowd*
+ * Analysis and storage of requests with the background server *shadowd*
- * Management of shadowd with a *user interface*
+ * Management of shadowd with a *web interface*
  * Communication between web applications and shadowd with *connectors*

-The interface and connectors can be replaced by other modules that speak the same protocol, so it is also easy to extend the functionality of Shadow Daemon.

 ### Attack Detection